Kestra Security and Secrets Configuration

 delete-files-on-start: true

-Liveness and heartbeat settings also belong here:
+Liveness and heartbeat settings also belong here.
+The parameter constraints below affect cluster stability:

 kestra: